Mobile Device Security Initiative

 MAM-protected apps include Microsoft Edge, Office (e.g., Word, Excel, PowerPoint), Loop, OneDrive, OneNote, Outlook, SharePoint, Teams, To Do, and Planner.

-To continue accessing university data from a personally owned device, what do I need to install on my phone or tablet?
+To continue accessing university data from apps on a personally owned device, what do I need to install on my phone or tablet?

 I don’t currently use Outlook on my mobile device.
-Will I be able to continue using a third-party mail app (e.g., Apple Mail, Gmail)?
+Will I be able to continue using a third-party mail or calendar app (e.g., Apple Mail, Gmail)?

-No, not for Marquette email.
+No, not for Marquette email or calendars.
 The Outlook app will be the only permitted app for accessing Marquette email and calendar.
 You may continue using a native or third-party email app for personal or non-Marquette related email accounts.
+See instructions for adding personal accounts to Outlook.

 If I have a personal email account and use the Outlook app, will Marquette have access to my personal email?